 Welcome to the English version of the Narcotics Anonymous Berlin website.
 The pages give you some basic information about NA.
 Further information can be obtained via the German pages or from the world service office of NA, and from the official meeting preambles text.

 The following Text is a modified summary of a paper that has been prepared under the auspices of NA’s World Service Board of Trustees External Affairs Committee.
 It was first presented 1990 at the International Council on Alcohol and Addictions in Berlin.

 What is NA?

 Narcotics Anonymous is an international non profit fellowship for recovering addicts.
 The NA movement was founded in 1953 and it is one of the oldest of its kind.
 Worldwide there are more than 70.000 meetings being held in over 140 countries.
 The number of meetings in Berlin has been continously growing over the last years.
-There are now more than thirty meeetings being held at different locatios and times.
+There are now more than 50 meeetings being held at different locatios and times.

 Narcotics Anonymous sprang from the Alcoholics Anonymous movement in the late 1940s, with meetings first sprouting up in the Los Angeles area of California, USA, in the early Fifties.
 For many years the society grew very slowly, spreading from Los Angeles to other major North American cities and Australia in the early 1970s.
 An assembly of local delegates was first established in 1978.
 In 1983 Narcotics Anonymous published its self-titled basic text, and growth rates have since skyrocketed.
 Groups formed rapidly in Brazil, Colombia, Germany, India, the Irish Republic, Japan, New Zealand, and the United Kingdom.
 In the three years following initial publication of NA’s basic text, the number of Narcotics Anonymous groups nearly tripled.